verenablaschke/dialect-clustering/README.md

 # Clustering dialect varieties based on historical sound correspondences

 Can we cluster dialects based on sound correspondences?
-Papers like ```wieling2011bipartite``` invest clustering based on the presence/absence of aligned sound segments for doculect-reference doculect alignments, and give dialect clusters in addition to correlating the segment alignments with the clusters.
+Papers like `wieling2011bipartite` invest clustering based on the presence/absence of aligned sound segments for doculect-reference doculect alignments, and give dialect clusters in addition to correlating the segment alignments with the clusters.
 Given the data I have, I will attempt something similar, but use Proto-Germanic data as reference doculect, effectively trying to get information about historical sound shifts.

 ## Data

 The BDPA contains a list of 111 cognate sets across 21 German/Dutch doculects, transcribed in IPA, tokenized (affricates and diphthongs constitute single segments), and already aligned.
-(More details in the ```data``` folder.)
+(More details in the `data` folder.)
 All of the entries were transcribed by Warren Maguire (with revisions by Paul Heggarty), and aligned by another person (*who?*).
 Heggarty's Sound Comparisons project contains further entries for the same cognates.
 The Germanic doculects I added from that project were also transcribed by Warren Maguire, but they are unaligned.

 - The only difference between "High German (Herrlisheim)" and "High German (North Alsace)" is a slightly different coverage of entries.
 (That makes sense, since they seem to be derived from the same wordlist of Heggarty's.)
 Figure out if one is the subset of the other, else merge them?
   - [x] There are three differences between the two lists.
 "North Alsace" contains entries for _quick_ (408) and _top_ (430); "Herrlisheim" doesn't.
 The entries for _right_ (423) are "ʁaːχ" (North Alsace) and "ʁaːχt" (Herrlisheim).
 Heggarty's original entries on languagesandpeoples.com and soundcomparisons.com (both of which have only one doculect from North Alsace, which was recorded in Herrlisheim) are identical to the "Herrlisheim" entries.
 No idea where the data for "North Alsace" comes from, then (transcription errors?), so I'm disregarding that file now.
 - I could also branch out by using all of the doculects with sufficient concept coverage from BDPA-Germanic.
 There are a bunch of varieties of English.
 Unfortunately not a lot of non-standard varieties for the other languages.
 - If I am re-aligning the entries anyway, why not use the Sound Comparisons versions of all the data?
-There are some slight inconsistensies between the two versions, despite having originally been transcribed by the same person (`ʦ` vs. `'ts`, between two vowels: `ɪ` vs. `j`, inclusion of stress marks).
+There are some slight inconsistensies between the two versions, despite having originally been transcribed by the same person (`ʦ` vs. `ts`, between two vowels: `ɪ` vs. `j`, inclusion of stress marks).

+Despite having been transcribed by the same person, there seem to be **noticeable transcription differences between the two data sets**, as evidenced by the fact that these tend to end up in singleton clusters.
+(Very striking with e.g. [`python align.py -t -c -d all](output/align-t-c-dall.log)`.)

+- [ ] Use either BDPA data or SoundComparisons data, but not both combined?

 ## The Project